 Alternative names: Pie graph, Pizza chart, Circle chart

 Arguably the most popular type of chart, a pie chart is a circular graph that visualizes a part-to-whole relationship.
 It shows how the data is divided into categories with a certain value (the slices), but it always keeps the link between the value of one category and the total sum of those categories (the pie).
 This means that the slices should add up to a logical sum.
 If the data is in percentages, the total should round up to a hundred.
 If the data is in absolute values, for example in dollars, the categories should form a meaningful total.
 A pie chart works best with only a few categories, otherwise, the chart becomes an unreadable clutter.
 It is also very suitable when one category is very big or very small compared to the other categories.
 Pie charts are often ridiculed by dataviz specialists.
 Read the deep dive pie chart article to see our arguments for using pie charts.
 And if you want to create a really good pie chart yourself, don’t miss out on the pie chart resource page full of pro design tips.
 Also you can find more pie chart examples on inspiration page.

 Alternative names: Doughnut chart

 A donut chart is practically the same thing as a pie chart, with an obvious difference of an empty round hole in the middle, making it resemble a donut.
 However, the data-ink ratio of a donut chart is better than that of a pie chart and the data is depicted by the length of the sectors, rather than the surface, which is easier to interpret.
 Another advantage of a donut chart is that the space in the center can be used to add a title or a significant value derived from the data.
 For your convenience, we also created a donut chart resource page with valuable design tips for your next donut chart.
-Here you will find more examples of pie and donut charts.
+On inspiration page you will find more examples of pie and donut charts.